Disappearance of Lina Khil

 Lina Sardar Khil, born February 20, 2018, disappeared on December 20, 2021, from the playground of the Villas Del Cabo apartments in San Antonio, Texas.
 At the time, she was three years old, last seen wearing a black jacket, red dress, and black shoes.
 Her family reported her missing that day.
 The FBI and local law enforcement led the search efforts for Khil.

 Her father worked with the United States Army, and the family came to the United States on a special visa.

 Developments

 Extensive searches by local and federal authorities, including the FBI, have yielded no credible leads.
 In December 2022, law enforcement released surveillance footage of her last known whereabouts.
-In April 2023, Khil's father took a Polygraph examination from the Federal Bureau of Investigation to clear his name.
-In 2024, San Antonio Police Department declined assistance from investigators at the National Center for Missing & Exploited Children.
+In April 2023, Khil's father took a polygraph examination from the Federal Bureau of Investigation to clear his name.
+In 2024, the San Antonio Police Department declined assistance from investigators at the National Center for Missing & Exploited Children.
 Eagle’s Flight Advocacy & Outreach has supported the search for Khil.